kenilc/finetune4textgen/README.md

 ## Sample usage

+The script can be run locally or on Google AI Platform.
+Similarly, training and evaluation data can be stored locally or downloaded from Google Cloud Storage.

 Please refer to
 [TrainingArguments](https://huggingface.co/transformers/_modules/transformers/training_args.html)
 for the complete list of available arguments and their meaning.

 ### How to fine-tune

-The script can be run locally or on Google AI platform.
-Training and evaluation data can be stored locally or downloaded from Google Cloud Storage.
+On local machines:

 ```
 python trainer/task.py \